Shadowfax-Data/OpenFoundry/docs/docs/tutorial-notebooks/create-a-notebook.md

 # Create a Jupyter Notebook

-In addition to building Streamlit applications, we can also create an interactive AI assisted Notebook
+In addition to building Streamlit applications, we can also create an interactive AI assisted Notebook.

 To create a new Notebook, we can navigate to the Notebooks tab in the sidebar.
 This will take us to the Notebook landing page.